andy-she-hoi/AWS-CICD/Back-end/README.md

 ## Please pass the ALB record to the Dev team so they can connect the Frontend and the Backend

+To test your API server, you can use Postman or https://reqbin.com/

 ## Please DO NOT Forget to DELETE all resource, especially NAT Gateway, ECS, and Elastic IP

 # References: